Energy Rebates in Australia: Rebates and Concessions for Electricity and Gas Bills

 Eligible customers can apply by directly contacting either Synergy or Horizon Power, depending on who their provider is.

-Concessions and rebates in the Northern Territory
+Energy concessions in the Northern Territory

 The Northern Territory offers two schemes for its residents, both of which include energy concessions.
 These two schemes are the NT Concession Scheme and the NT Seniors Recognition Scheme.